 Walking the fields to find the perfect live Christmas tree has become a tradition for many families.
 Not only is the tree an important part of the holidays, but garland, misteltoe and wreaths as well.
-The bright red berries of the Holly trees look stunning against the green backdrop of leaves and needles in our … Continue reading Holiday Holly Trees and Berries-Best Practices
+The bright red berries of the Holly trees look stunning against the green backdrop of leaves and needles in our … Continue reading Holiday Holly Tree Berry-Best Practices

 Evergreen Tree Watering and Fertilization

 In our last blog, we talked about soil types affecting the availability and uptake of plant nutrients.
 Sandy soils , which drain quickly, may not have sufficient N, P and K due to leaching, as the water rapidly leaves a sand area.
 Over the years rains can remove a lot of nutrients from a porous area to the garden.
 Regular watering is needed to establish new trees and may move materials away also, from sandy planting mix.
 If you could see a cross section of the soil draining, the water you are applying moves rapidly out of the sand in a more pointed, dagger like profile.

 Early spring is the time to fertilize the evergreen trees of your privacy screen.
 Visiting our clients sites over the last 3 years, we see most Living Fence evergreens need fertilization.
 The past few rainy years has most likely leached most of the nitrogen from our garden soils.
 One year we even had 70 … Continue reading Evergreen Tree Fertilization

 Picking out live eco-friendly Christmas trees has become a tradition for many families.
 Oh, the fun of walking amongst the trees to find just the right one to fit the space and have the perfect shape.
 Getting the tree home and standing upright in the stand without falling over well, can be an adventure too... … Continue reading Eco-Friendly Christmas Trees

 Still Time to Plant Before the End of the Year!